s-gordon/TheWaywardBiochemist/_posts/2018-04-03-organising-complicated-bibtex-citation-lists-easily-with-bibtexformat-and-awk.markdown

 - Cross-platform (namely Linux, OSX, and Windows)
 - Needs to have a CLI (command-line interface)
 - Must have the following features:
-  - Detects incorrectly-formatted fields (e.g. author names where the prefix Jr is badly positioned relative to the surname)
+  - Detects incorrectly formatted fields (e.g. author names where the prefix Jr is badly positioned relative to the surname)
   - Corrects wonky field indentation Allows switching between abbreviated and full journal names (e.g. Journal of Biological Chemistry vs. J Biol Chem vs